UHHRobotics22-23/MarimbaBot/marimbabot_behavior/README.md

 ## 4. Full Decision Tree

+Following tree diagram showcases the different decision steps the behavior considers when processing a command.

 ```mermaid
 flowchart TD
     B1[Is the Behavior field value 'read'?] -->|Yes| V[Receive LilyPond String from the vision module.
 Success?]